 There are two exceptions to moderation privacy:

-- If you are assigned a time-out, your user title will change to "In Time-Out".
+- If your account is temporarily suspended, your user title will change to "Suspended".
 This is necessary so that other users can tell that you are unable to reply to posts (e.g., when you've been asked a question in the forums) and unable to reply to Private Messages (e.g., about a thread in the Marketplace forum).